CoFH/cofh.github.io/docs/aquatic-entangler/index.md

 ### Input and output
 Items can enter and exit an aquatic entangler through its sides.
-Every side of an aquatic entangler may correspond to its bait slot, its output slots, or both at the same time.
+Every side of the device may correspond to its bait slot, its output slots, or both at the same time.

 An aquatic entangler can automatically transfer items out of any sides that directly correspond to its output slots.
 This is called auto-output.
 It can also